intel/llvm/sycl/doc/design/ESIMDDesignNotes.md

 1. Support `std::simd`.
 This is the standard C++ way for explicit SIMD programming.
 Can help run (subsest of ESIMD) on CPU efficiently in the future.
 1. Clear (via namespace?) separation of ESIMD APIs into portable and architecture-specific parts.
 1. Standardizing `simd_view` or equivalent.
-This is effectively a reference to a *subset* of `esimd::simd` vector object’s elements.
+This is effectively a reference to a *subset* of `esimd::simd` vector object's elements.
 The subset is defined in a regular way via starting offset, stride and number of elements in the subset.
     This proved to be very useful and loved by users.
 Missing in `std::simd`.
 1. Design something like `invoke_spmd` (similar to `invoke_simd` extension)
 to be able to invoke SPMD functions from ESIMD code while vectorizing the calls in the Back End.
 This would replace `sycl_esimd_vectorize` and make